We know getting an unexpectedly high bill can be difficult. In this article, we’ll explain why this might be the case, and what can be done about it.

 If Your Usage Has Increased

-Your usage varies from month to month, especially when seasons change.
-However, if you noticed a large difference and you’re providing regular meter readings, it’s worth looking at your usage a year or two ago.
+Your usage varies from month to month.
+In the winter, people tend to spend more time indoors using more energy.
+If they have a tumble dryer, they will likely use this more in the winter as opposed to summer, when clothes can be hung outside.
+It’s important to take these things into account when you see your usage change.
+If you notice a large difference and you’re providing regular meter readings, it’s worth looking at your usage a year or two ago.
 This may involve digging up past bills with So Energy.
 You can find all your bills on your online account to see how it compares.

 Even if you are using a different amount than a year ago, it’s worth thinking about anything which has changed in the property since:

-- Had more people move into the house?
+- Have more people move into your home?

-- Are you using the heating a bit more often or changed the settings on the thermostat?
+- Are you using the heating more often or changed the settings on the thermostat?

 What Happens Next

-Payments are separate from bills, but unless your bill went up due to a one-off event and there is a significant amount of credit on the account already, your payments are likely going to have to increase to account for the higher usage.
-This is done via a Direct Debit review, and we do these throughout the year for our customers.
+Payments are separate from bills.
+But unless your bill went up due to a one-off event and there is a significant amount of credit on the account already, your payments are likely going to have to increase to account for the higher usage.
+This is done via a Direct Debit review, and we do these throughout the year.

-You can always make a one-off payment via your account to reduce any debit (or increase existing credit) in order to offset a high bill, and this would reduce any payment increases which might have been necessary otherwise.
+You can always make a one-off payment via your account to reduce any debit (or increase existing credit) in order to offset a high bill, and this would reduce any payment increases.

 A Quick Note on Meters & Usage Recording

-The vast majority of meters record usage accurately within the parameters set by the Office for Product Safety and Standards.
+Almost all meters record usage accurately within the guidelines set by the Office for Product Safety and Standards.
 So long as you’re getting the reading correctly from the actual meter on the wall, you can be assured of the accuracy of the reading.

 However, if you do believe your meter may be one of the very unlikely few to be recording usage outside of the accepted parameters, click here for more details.